utah-cs3550-fa24/assignments/hw5.md

 Test that logging out works correctly.
 When you are logged out, you should either see no username or "AnonymousUser" on the profile page.

-If you can log in, see your username on the profile page, and log out, you should be done with this phase.
+If you can log in, see your user's name on the profile page, and log out, you should be done with this phase.
 You can confirm by using the auto-tester.
 If the auto-tester passes, you are done with this phase.

 [docs-auth]: https://docs.djangoproject.com/en/4.2/topics/auth/default/#django.contrib.auth.authenticate